 Please don’t use plastic shopping bags or other kinds of plastic bags.
 They will not compost.

-Step 2: Empty your kitchen compost bucket into the Blue Bag Organics composting system – a covered blue can that’s lined with a Blue Bag Organics BPI-certified liner.
+Step 2: Empty your kitchen compost bucket into the 13-gallon Blue Bag Organics BPI-certified bag.
 Unlike most plastic trash bags, the Blue Bag Organics liner is specially made to be compostable.
 All your household’s organics, including flattened and folded pizza boxes, go into that special Blue Bag Organics liner.
-Cereal boxes can still go into your paper recycling.

 Step 3: For trash day, hand tie the Blue Bag Organics liner and place it inside your regular garbage cart for curb-side pickup.
 We’ll separate all Blue Bag Organics from other trash at our facility.
 And off they’ll go to an industrial composting facility.